rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 index 1 = R2 index
 index 2 = reverse compliment of R3 index
-append index1-index2 to headers
+append index1-index2 to headers use convert_phred function to convert string to quality score and find lowest quality score of index 1 and index 2.

 begin quality filtering:
 if index1 doesnt match to dictionary key (known index) OR index2 doesn't match to dictionary value (reverse compliment of known index):
-	write modified header and rest of record to the R1 and R2 lowquality files elif index1 == index2:
+	write modified header and rest of record to the R1 and R2 lowquality files unknown indexes += 1 elif index1 OR index2 lowest quality score is < cutoff: write modified header and rest of record to the R1 and R2 lowquality files unknown indexes += 1 elif index1 == index2:
-	write modified header and rest of record to the R1 and R2 passing files for the specific index
+	write modified header and rest of record to the R1 and R2 passing files for the specific index matching indexes += 1
 else:
-	write modified header and rest of record to the R1 and R2 hopped files
+	write modified header and rest of record to the R1 and R2 hopped files hopped indexes += 1

+return values for unknown, matching, and hopped indexes
 ```

 5. High level functions.
 For each function, be sure to include: